 Though I prefer to write novels, I have learned that stepping out of my comfort zone is imperative to improving my craft.
 Further down the page I wrote brief descriptions for each story, in case you want some sort of idea of what you are getting yourself into.
 Feel free to comment your critiques on each story or email Stephen Lundy (firstname.lastname@example.org) your opinions and he’ll pass it along to me!

-I consider my best to be: The Gospel of Yang, We’ve Got a Boiler, A Guilty Conscious, and The Creepies from the Dream Junkies series.
+I consider my best to be: The Gospel of Yang, We’ve Got a Boiler, A Guilty Conscious, Peaches, and The Creepies.

 High School (2008-2012)

 - The Child that Smiled